zloirock/core-js/docs/README.md

     icon: ability
     details: Most popular polyfill of the JavaScript.
 250 million downloads per month on NPM

+  - title: Easy to use
+    icon: light
+    details: Integration with tools like Babel and SWC

-  - title: Powerful functionality
+  - title: Powerful features
     icon: strong
-    details: Implemented new APIs from ES5 to the latest ECMAScript proposal
+    details: Implemented new APIs from ES5 to ongoing ECMAScript proposal
 ---